shoxa0707/ResNet50/README.md

 ## <span style="color:green">Resnet50</span>

 ResNet-50 has an architecture based on the model depicted above, but with one important difference.
-The 50-layer ResNet<br>
+The 50-layer<br>
-uses a bottleneck design for the building block.
-A bottleneck residual block uses 1×1 convolutions, known as a <br>
+ResNet uses a bottleneck design for the building block.
+A bottleneck residual block uses 1×1 convolutions, known <br>
-“bottleneck”, which reduces the number of parameters and matrix multiplications.
-This enables much faster training of<br>
+as a “bottleneck”, which reduces the number of parameters and matrix multiplications.
+This enables much faster<br>
-each layer.
+training of each layer.
 It uses a stack of three layers rather than two layers.

 The 50-layer ResNet architecture includes the following elements, as shown in the table below: